MicrosoftDocs/windows-dev-docs/hub/apps/desktop/modernize/index.md

 For more information, see [Use MSIX framework packages dynamically from your desktop app](framework-packages/index.md).

-## .NET 6
+## .NET

-.NET 6 is the latest major release of .NET Core.
-This release supports Windows desktop apps, including WinUI 3 apps created with the Windows App SDK (see [Create your first WinUI 3 project](/windows/apps/winui/winui3/create-your-first-winui3-app)) as well as Windows Forms and Windows Presentation Foundation (WPF) apps.
-You can run new and existing Windows desktop apps on .NET 6 and enjoy all the benefits that .NET Core has to offer.
+.NET (previously known as .NET Core) supports Windows desktop apps, including WinUI 3 apps created with the Windows App SDK (see [Create your first WinUI 3 project](/windows/apps/winui/winui3/create-your-first-winui3-app)). .NET also supports [Windows Presentation Foundation (WPF)](/dotnet/desktop/wpf/) and [Windows Forms (WinForms)](/dotnet/desktop/winforms/) apps.
+You can run new and existing Windows desktop apps on .NET, and enjoy all the benefits that .NET has to offer.

 For more information, see [What's new in .NET 6](/dotnet/core/whats-new/dotnet-6).